edu15076/edu15076/README.md

-### Hello there 😎🦆
+### Hello 😎🦆

-I'm currently on the second year of high school integrated with a IT techinician corse.
-I'm learning C, C++, java, python, html, css, js, dJango, exel, and much more!
-You can see some of it in this Profile 🙃.
+I am Eduardo, a high school integrated with an IT technician course at Cefet-Mg.

+I am very found of studding.
+Especially pure mathematics, physics and computing.

+I have previous experience with C, C++, Python, JavaScript and Jupyter Notebooks.
+Besides from having good experience with Html and Css.

+From Python I am very familiar with Django and Matplotlib APIs.

+From JavaScript I know jQuery, Ajax and Canva APIs.

+I developed a handful of web static and not static applications and some programing projects in many different programming languages.
+Some of these projects can be found here.

+I also know how to work with Microsoft Office, LibreOffice, Git, PowerShell and Bash.

 #
 <div align="center" style="display: inline">